rulego/rulego/examples/server/README.md

 - To register the CI/CD extension component [rulego-components-ci](https://github.com/rulego/rulego-components-ci), compile with the `with_ci` tag.
 - To register the IoT extension component [rulego-components-iot](https://github.com/rulego/rulego-components-iot), compile with the `with_iot` tag.
 - To register the ETL extension component [rulego-components-etl](https://github.com/rulego/rulego-components-etl), compile with the `with_etl` tag.
+- Replace the standard `endpoint/http` and `restApiCall` components with `fasthttp`, and compile with the `use_fasthttp` tag.

-If you need to include multiple extension component libraries at the same time, you can compile with the `go build -tags "with_extend,with_ai,with_ci,with_iot,with_etl" .` tag.
+If you need to include multiple extension component libraries at the same time, you can compile with the `go build -tags "with_extend,with_ai,with_ci,with_iot,with_etl,use_fasthttp" .` tag.

 ## server startup